migueldiab/base-project/README.md

 Home made authorization

-* The user model has a role column; the column can be 'user' or 'admin' (actually it can be anything you want).
+* The User model has a role column; the column can be 'user' or 'admin' (actually it can be anything you want).
 * User instances responding true to the admin? method are admins, yey!
 * The AdminController has two before filter: